Handling classes Puppy match Cavalier Specialty Dog Show

 I have always loved animals and I'm committed to their welfare.
 Growing up with all kinds of animals, I was captivated by breeding and raising up new life.
 As a child I raised rats, mice, and hamsters.
 When I got older, I bred and raised sable ferrets.

-In my college days, I was at one time a member of PETA.
-I worked very hard with the Animal Rights movement to stop laboratory testing on animals and to ban Pound Seizure in the state of California.
-I also worked with the California Domestic Ferret Association in efforts to legalize ferrets here in California.
+In my early college days, I was at one time a past member of PETA - but not anymore since their agenda has changed.
+I have worked to stop laboratory testing on animals and to ban Pound Seizure in the state of California.
+I also worked with the California Domestic Ferret Association in the unsuccessful effort to legalize ferrets in California.
 I love and respect animals so much, that I don't eat meat and I've been a vegetarian for most of my life.

 When I decided to become a dog breeder I wanted to be the most responsible breeder I could be.
 There are already way too many irresponsible breeders producing unwanted animals that ultimately end up being put to sleep.
 I refused to add myself or any puppies that I produced to the problem.
 I first joined a breed club and learned everything I could about breeding pure breed dogs in general and cavaliers in particular.
-I am a proud member in good standing with the AKC licensed specialty regional breed club CKCSCSC (Cavalier King Charles Spaniel Club of Southern California), AKC licensed NABOC (Norco All Breed Obedience Club), and AKC licensed OEDC (Orange Empire Dog Club) I'm also actively involved in cavalier pure breed rescue and fostering.
+I am a proud member in good standing with the AKC licensed specialty regional breed club CKCSCSC (Cavalier King Charles Spaniel Club of Southern California), AKC licensed NABOC (Norco All Breed Obedience Club), and AKC licensed OEDC (Orange Empire Dog Club) I'm also actively involved in cavalier pure breed rescue and I am an approved foster home for Cavalier Rescue USA https://www.cavalierrescueusa.org/

 I breed for health, temperament, and type; and in that order.
 Health is the number one priority for me.
-What good is it to have a cavalier born with a heart mummer and unable to live out a full life?
+What good is it to have a cavalier with an early onset heart murmur and unable to live out a full life?
 Temperament is second only to health.
 It's that wonderful disposition that sets cavaliers apart from other breeds.
 If cavaliers lose their temperament, then they will become just another pretty face with a bad attitude.
 Type means conformation.
-Good solid champion line breeding will produce a well marked and beautiful cavalier; a cavalier that looks the way a cavalier should and that doesn't happen by accident!
+Good solid champion line breeding will produce a well marked and beautiful cavalier; a cavalier that looks the way a cavalier should and that doesn't happen by accident.

 No kennels here!!!
-The only animals I own now are cavaliers.
+The only animals I own are cavaliers.
 Grandma, her daughters and the puppies, round out our pack.
 All whom I love dearly.
-They are indoor cherished members of my family.
-Yes, they all sleep in my room!
-I produce one to two litters a year, max!
+They are indoor cherished members of my family!
+I produce between one to three litters a year.

 Please do your homework first and take time to educate yourself on cavalier health, history, temperament, and breed standards, before you decide if a cavalier is the right breed for you.
 Check out my links to learn more.
 This sweet and sensitive breed is NOT for every lifestyle.
 If you have a busy life and are working long hours; I urge you to please, please, pick another breed and do NOT get a cavalier.
 Their only wish is to be constantly by your side.... or in your lap.